Blockbuster retrospective charts the artist’s unique take on popular culture and his rise to fame

 A fully illustrated catalogue – including an interview with Factory insider Bob Colacello, an artist response by Martine Syms, a new text by Olivia Laing, as well as an essay on Warhol’s Silver Clouds by the AGO’s Kenneth Brummel – will accompany the exhibition.
 Published by Tate Modern, the catalogue will be available in shopAGO in early 2020.

-Andy Warhol is organized by Tate Modern, London, in collaboration with the Art Gallery of Ontario, Toronto, and Dallas Museum of Art.
-The exhibition is curated by Gregor Muir, Director of Collection, International Art, with Fiontán Moran, Assistant Curator, Tate Modern.
-At the Art Gallery of Ontario Andy Warhol is curated by Kenneth Brummel, Associate Curator, Modern Art.
+Andy Warhol is organized by Tate Modern, London, in collaboration with Museum Ludwig, Cologne, the Art Gallery of Ontario, Toronto and Aspen Art Museum, Colorado.
+The exhibition is curated by Gregor Muir, Director of Collection, International Art, and Fiontán Moran, Assistant Curator, Tate Modern; and Yilmaz Dziewior, Director, and Stephan Diederich, Curator, Collection of Twentieth-Century Art, Museum Ludwig, Cologne.
+At the Art Gallery of Ontario, Andy Warhol is curated by Kenneth Brummel, Associate Curator, Modern Art.

 More information about the exhibition will be released at a later date.